 However, we’ve seen teachers elevated to something like local heroes, rebranded as essential workers.
 At 100Kin10, we happily added our voice to that chorus and encouraged our network of partners to do so as well in our Love Letter to Teachers, which garnered hundreds of signatures (including Chelsea Clinton and former U.S. Secretary of Education, John King).
 This renewed respect for teachers is spurring increasing interest in entering the teaching profession.
 We’ve been inspired to hear from our partners around the country, like UTeach, Teach for America, California State University, Relay Graduate School of Education and TNTP, that teacher recruitment is on the rise, and Western Governors University saw growth in new enrollments and faster progress toward graduation and teacher certification.
 As Shirley Malcom, Head of Education and Human Resources Programs of the American Association for the Advancement of Science, told us: “I think a lot of people are giving the helping professions a fresh look.”

 This year, teacher preparation institutions in 100Kin10 prepared more teachers than in any other year, a sign of hope that surprised even our optimistic team.
-In the near term, teacher shortages that long preceded the pandemic have continued and are expected to persist beyond Covid-19.
+In the near term, teacher shortages that long preceded the pandemic have continued and are expected to persist beyond COVID-19.
 With more teachers coming into the pipeline in 2021, though, we’re hopeful that 2020 has sparked the beginnings of a fundamental shift in how our nation respects and honors teachers, and we’re eager to see what this might mean for the future of teacher recruitment and retention.

 Teachers have reported experiencing immense professional isolation during the pandemic, as they have fewer opportunities to interact with their colleagues, on whom they would normally rely for growth, support, and professional development.
 This hits rural teachers especially hard, but even in urban areas, teachers have been reporting feeling more isolated than ever before, particularly missing the informal and unplanned interactions they’d had with colleagues.
-At the same time, we’ve long known that teachers have felt exhausted by professional development requirements, which too often seem to serve as additional expectations to fulfil, rather than opportunities to build skills and find useful support.
+At the same time, we’ve long known that teachers have felt exhausted by professional development requirements, which too often seem to serve as additional expectations to fulfill, rather than opportunities to build skills and find useful support.

 We were surprised to learn how isolation and a need for specific professional development intersected in 2020 to spur something better.
 New forms of PD emerged – teacher-initiated and -designed to meet their needs as efficiently as possible.
 Teachers are collaborating through online groups and learning communities, launching various PD-style communities that seem to be operating with a “light and lean” mentality, shifting from transactional PD to peer-led PD that’s flexible, responsive and more participatory.
-Teachers have also doubled down on and gotten greater value from making connections with each other online, often referencing specific teacher Facebook pages that have proven invaluable in their transition to online teaching, leading us to reconsider what PD looks like in a post-Covid world and how we think about the ways teachers engage with it.
+Teachers have also doubled down on and gotten greater value from making connections with each other online, often referencing specific teacher Facebook pages that have proven invaluable in their transition to online teaching, leading us to reconsider what PD looks like in a post-COVID world and how we think about the ways teachers engage with it.

 In a year marked by unprecedented changes, we’ve been inspired to see how quickly teachers have responded to new challenges and turned them into opportunities for addressing the deeply rooted issues at the core of our education system.
 As we reimagine what the education system will look like, we must take care to continue advancing STEM subjects that are too often the first on the chopping block when retrenchment into the traditional core content areas happens.
-As we’ve seen in other areas, the urgency that Covid-19 necessitated has sometimes led to decisions that further exacerbate existing deficits, but another way forward is possible.
+As we’ve seen in other areas, the urgency that COVID-19 necessitated has sometimes led to decisions that further exacerbate existing deficits, but another way forward is possible.
 As we’ve seen STEM educators around the country lead the way in developing new solutions, we’re hopeful that the STEM and broader education communities will rise up to meet them and join forces in building a future in which every student has access to the STEM learning and opportunities they need to become the innovators our planet and country need them to be.